-- Access to high-speed internet is necessary for residents to equitably participate in the economy and in day-to-day life.
-The inability to access high-speed internet impairs residents' ability to participate in the economy, receive essential services such as education and healthcare, and participate fully in their communities.
-The pandemic has highlighted the need for more adequate, accessible, and affordable internet services. - The digital divide is the gap between households who have reliable and affordable access to digital technologies and the internet, and those who do not. - Despite significant federal and provincial government investments in expanding rural digital infrastructure as well as programs that lower costs for low-income households, urban and rural communities are both impacted by the digital divide. - In urban areas, it's an issue of affordability and lower quality services in communities where internet service providers (ISPs) lack incentives to invest in high capacity and costly infrastructure. - In rural areas, there is often a lack of primary digital infrastructure necessary to connect households to high-speed internet.
-When high-speed internet is not available, households turn to cellular service.
-Use of cellular service can become an affordability issue with high rates. - Targeted investments are needed in broadband across the Greater Toronto and Hamilton Area (GTHA) urban and rural communities, including incremental investments into urban areas that are not currently benefiting from provincial and federal funding for improved digital infrastructure. - Municipal, provincial, and federal governments have an opportunity to partner with each other and the private sector to bridge the digital divide and better enable residents to participate in the economic and social fabric of the GTHA.
+- The digital divide is the gap between households who have reliable and affordable access to digital technologies and internet that meets the minimum standard for high speed, and those who do not. - The inability to access high-speed internet impairs residents' ability to participate in the economy, receive essential services such as education and healthcare, and participate fully in their communities.
+The pandemic has highlighted the need for more adequate, accessible, and affordable internet services. - Despite significant federal and provincial government investments in expanding rural digital infrastructure as well as programs that lower costs for low-income households, the digital divide still exists for Peel's urban and rural communities. - In urban areas, it's an issue of affordability and lower quality services in communities where internet service providers (ISPs) lack incentives to invest in high capacity and costly infrastructure. - In rural areas, there are limited options available, and most do not meet the minimum threshold for high-speed internet defined by the federal government.
+Many residents are left with very expensive options to access even poor-quality services or are forced to leave their homes to find a wireless hotspot to access digital services. - Targeted investments are needed in broadband across the Greater Toronto Horseshoe Area's (GTHA) urban and rural communities, including incremental investments into urban areas that are not currently benefiting from provincial and federal funding for improved digital infrastructure. - Municipal, provincial, and federal governments have an opportunity to partner with each other and the private sector to bridge the digital divide and better enable residents to participate in the economic and social fabric of the GTHA.

-- Municipalities can leverage municipally-owned fibre in partnership with the broader public and private sectors while ensuring deployment in the right-of-way continues to balance multiple policy objectives. - The provincial and federal governments can enable the Region of Peel to address the digital divide through improved digital infrastructure and by making policy changes and investments that will improve digital connectivity for residents and businesses.
+- Municipalities can leverage municipally owned fibre in partnership with the broader public and private sectors while ensuring deployment in the right-of-way continues to balance multiple policy objectives. - The provincial and federal governments can enable the Region of Peel to address the digital divide through improved digital infrastructure and by making policy changes and investments that will improve digital connectivity for residents and businesses. - The Region of Peel's three local municipalities are aligned in the advocacy positions.
+Following the April 14, 2022, Regional Council meeting, further consultations yielded more information to demonstrate the coordinated and comprehensive advocacy positions (Resolution 2022-240).
+Section 2 of this report provides background on the local municipalities' advocacy efforts and successes.